 We strongly recommend the natural approach for dealing with Eczema, with a cream or gel with all natural ingredients you eliminate all of the side effects associated with chemical based products.
-A natural eczema cream works by using strong herbal ingredients such as the ones in our Calendulis Plus Eczema & Psoriasis Cream, to extract the heat and inflammation on the skin.
+A natural cream works by using strong herbal ingredients such as the ones in our Calendulis Plus Eczema & Psoriasis Cream, to extract the heat and inflammation on the skin.

-So, there are many different kinds of eczema breakouts and we will now highlight the most common ones.
+Believe it or not, there are actually different types of eczema!
 To start with, there is atopic eczema.
-It represents an allergic disorder which is usually triggered by some hereditary trait.
-This eczema is typical for people whose family is dealing with health issues like asthma and hay fever.
-In most cases, atopic eczema comes in the form of a rash that leads to intense itching, especially in the areas on the buttocks, bend of the knees, elbows, neck and head.
+It represents an allergic disorder which is usually triggered hereditary (passed down in the family).
+This is typical for people whose other family members may have other health issues like asthma and hay fever.
+In most cases, it comes in the form of a rash that leads to intense itching, especially in the areas on the bend of the knees, elbows, neck, chest & inner thighs.